alison-codes/Wealth-In-Hand/README.md

 ## Future Development
   * Provide a more holistic analysis of a user's overall debt burden and suggest which debts to tackle first
   * Offer a debt snowball component that projects how additional payments will impact debt payoff
-  * Include more education about various components of debt management from a financial perspective and teach users about sound financial practices
+  * Include education on various components of debt management to teach users about sound financial practices

 ## Credits
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).